 Before you start booking international travel, it’s important to put a plan in place to maintain your health while you’re out of the country.

 Remember you may not be able to get your favourite vitamins and snacks outside the country, so be sure to pack a supply with you.
 In short, you should have a good understanding of your personal health and the parameters of your pregnancy, and a plan in case of challenges.
-Whatever your plans, it’s essential to review them with your primary physician before leaving to ensure you’re safe to travel.
+Whatever your plans may be, it’s essential to review them with your primary physician before leaving to ensure you’re safe to travel.

-Another factor to consider is the policies of various airlines: many airlines won’t let women fly after 32 weeks so it’s important to read your airline’s passenger policy as well as your travel insurance policy.
+Another factor to consider is the policies of various airlines.
+Many airlines won’t let women fly after 32 weeks so it’s important to read your airline’s passenger policy as well as your travel insurance policy.
 Some airlines are even more stringent.
 If you are not allowed to board a flight because you are pregnant, it’s important to know in advance whether this affects your eligibility to claim a refund through travel insurance.

 Giving birth prematurely while you’re travelling is also a risk to be aware of.
-With most Canadian travel insurance policies, including those offered by Allianz Global Assistance, the mother would be covered for medical treatment related to delivery if before the 31-week mark, however, medical expenses for the newborn child would not be, so you’ll need to be aware of that and consider the risks.
+With most Canadian travel insurance policies, including those offered by Allianz Global Assistance, the mother would be covered for medical treatment related to delivery, before the 31-week mark.
+However, medical expenses for the newborn child would not be, so you’ll need to be aware of that and consider the risks.
 So for example, with a premature delivery at 27 weeks, the infant would require special care in a Neonatal Intensive Care Unit (NICU).
 Under travel insurance policies offered by Allianz Global Assistance, none of the care or transportation costs for the newborn child would be eligible for coverage in this scenario.
 Instead, the costs of the NICU and associated needs would be the responsibility of the parents.

 If you are pregnant and in good health, a babymoon in the form of a restful vacation can do wonders.
-However, if you are carrying a high-risk pregnancy, travelling far from home may not be a good idea.
+However, if you are experiencing a high-risk pregnancy, travelling far from home may not be a good idea.
 Instead, try to enjoy local attractions- you will gain a whole new appreciation and perspective next time you are there with a baby!